Kdecherf/birsh/README.md

 I created this bash script to be able to quickly start virtual machines with **KVM** or **systemd-nspawn** (more or less container mode) on my laptop without playing with ton of XML files or an awful GUI tool.

+The second mode is useful if you want to boot only one virtual machine without network needs (here the network is shared with the host) like quick test of a patch, build or software.
+The first mode can be used as many times as you want.

-This tool lacks features at this time like graphical screen, removable media boot and the code is not necessarily beautiful but it works for me :) (and you can contribute)
+This tool lacks features at this time like graphical screen, removable media boot, disk management and the code is not necessarily beautiful but it works for me :) (and you can contribute)

 Installation